Before cannabis was legalized, cultivators could only grow their plants discreetly indoors.

 Light Dep Pros and Cons

-While light deprivation has many upsides that have made it a popular grow method in recent years, there are some shortcomings that may make it less appealing, depending on your set-up.
+While light deprivation has many advantages that have made it a popular grow method in recent years, some shortcomings may make it less appealing, depending on your setup.

 Pros of Light Deprivation:

 The most noteworthy perk of light depping is bigger and better yields.
-Put simply, if a plant begins flowering much earlier than it normally would, you can expect more bountiful harvests.
+If a plant begins flowering much earlier than it usually would, you can expect more bountiful harvests.

 Some growers find that light depping leads to double or even triple the yields!